vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 ## 4. Baseline to beat

-## 3. Main quantitative success threshold

-**Predictive:** Out-of-sample Mean Squared Error (MSE) on the held-out test set (most recent 20% of firms by index, N ≈ 18 firms) is strictly less than the naive persistence baseline MSE, AND the model achieves at least 70% accuracy as measured by (1 − MAPE) × 100 on the same held-out slice.

-Formally:

-`Model MSE (test) < Baseline MSE (test)`  AND  `(1 − MAPE) × 100 ≥ 70%`

-Both conditions must hold simultaneously for the project to be declared a success.
-The baseline MSE is computed before any model is trained (see Section 4).

----

-## 4. Baseline to beat

 **Naive Persistence:** For every firm in the test set, predict that the 1-year-forward price equals the price observed exactly 365 days earlier (i.e., `predicted = current_price`).
 This is the standard no-information benchmark in equity price forecasting.

 Based on the cross-section of 90 NSE large-caps over April 2025–April 2026, the baseline MSE reflects the average squared rupee deviation of prices from their year-ago levels — a non-trivial number given the wide price range (₹150 to ₹35,000) across the sample.